You know–the one you can’t get it out of your head–and yet, you don’t really want to.

 We feel inadequate and overwhelmed.

-undeserving love that we have for our children trumps it all.
+Yet, the love that we have for our children is

 Yes, my father is a good one.
-He was from a generation of really.hard.workers.
+He was from a generation of really hard-working men.
 He would work 2-3 jobs to provide for his family and never let us go without.
 He taught us the principles of hard work and discipline and consistency.
-And we knew he loved us even if he didn’t say it often.
+And we knew he loved us, even if he didn’t say it often.
 He could be tight and generous at the same time.
 Economics demanded that he save and prepare for the unknown future, but out of love for us, he freely gave us everything we needed and more.

-Unlike previous generations, their authority is questioned and their God-given mandate to lead is perceived as a negative personality trait.
-The women’s movement tried to take the word, “male” and make it a curse word.
+Unlike previous generations, men of this generation often have their authority questioned; and their God-given mandate to lead is perceived as a negative personality trait.
+The women’s movement tried to take the word, “male” and turn it into a curse word.

 “So God created man in His own image; He created him in the image of God; He created them male and female.”
 Genesis 1:27